thefakejj/Overwatch_teams/README.md

 Schema update:
 The previous structure, where team_id would be in the groups table would not work, so team_id has been removed from the groups table and a new groups_teams table has been created.

+Improvement idea to the general user experience design:
+To reduce the time required to build teams using the database, people's teams, roles, in-game roles and other information could all be given in the same page where the person themselves is added.
+In pages where information is added to the database, the redirect could return to the same page, which would make adding large amounts of information easier.
+In the newly loaded page, there could be an indicator somewhere, which tells the user if the insert was successful, and what was just added to the database.
+Other possible changes could include a page, where people could be added into a specific team to make the process even faster.

+Database improvement ideas:
+Data checking should be implemented, so that repeating data cannot be added.
+This would necessitate some functions to edit data, which is a functionality that is completely reasonable to add.
+However multiple people can have the same name, which makes this more difficult.
+Repeating references of the same person_id in tables such as people_teams_roles, however, should not be possible.
+The inclusion of tables for tournament groups may not be necessary, but this will be looked at later.

+Although I've gone over many ideas for improvement in this readme, anyone leaving feedback is still welcome to mention any ideas that are already present in this file!

+A rough overview of the database's tables:

 Tables

 Teams (name, city_id, --region_id)